ModMaster Manual - Troubleshooting

 The slave has sent an exception response indicating that the address in the command sent by ModMaster was incorrect.

-If you are using polling or a high-level command:
+If you are using polling or register read/write button:

 • Check that the slave has registers corresponding to the registers defined in ModMaster.